News

 ³ Sexually transmitted infections (STIs) (who.int)

-Datexim has developed algorithms on CytoProcessor to detect these microorganisms to aid you as CytoTechnologist and Cyto-Pathologist to find both abnormal cells and microorganism.
+Datexim has developed algorithms on CytoProcessor® to detect these microorganisms to aid you as CytoTechnologist and Cyto-Pathologist to find both abnormal cells and microorganism.

+CytoProcessor® is a CE marked IVD device, intended for use by healthcare professionals only.
 Please consult the user guide provided by the manufacturer, DATEXIM, for detailed conditions of use and recommendations for safe and effective operation.

 PICTURE 1